Tides of Morecambe Bay Click here to go back to A-Z page

 Wind and weather patterns also can affect water level.
 Strong offshore winds can move water away from coastlines, exaggerating low tides.
 Onshore winds can push water onto the shore, making low tides much less noticeable.

 High-pressure weather systems can push down sea levels, leading to lower tides.
 Low-pressure systems—brought on by strong storms and hurricanes—can cause tides that are much higher than predicted.

-The Earth goes round the Sun every 24 hours, but the Moon goes round the Earth once every 29-30 days, therefore the Moon is always in a slightly different place relative to the Sun at the same time every day.
+The Earth rotates about its axis once every 24 hours, but the Moon goes round the Earth once every 29-30 days, therefore the Moon is always in a slightly different place relative to the Sun at the same time every day.
 So; the time of each day’s greatest pull of the moon-plus-sun combined gravitational effect happens one hour later than it did on the previous day; so each day’s tides (both day tide and night tide) happen about one hour later than yesterday’s.
 But at the end of a lunar month, everything will be in line again at almost the same time.
 This means that the time in the day (or night) when, say, High Water Spring Tides happen are nearly the same time of day – which in Morecambe Bay is early afternoon.
 High Water Spring Tides in the Bay always happen in the early afternoon of whatever day they happen (but not the same days).
 This is why Cross Bay Walks take place when they do.

 https://tides4fishing.com/tides this is a simulation showing the combined effect of the sun and moon tides during the cycle.